Training through live Internet sessions allows Christian schools to avail themselves of training without paying for

-This e-text comes with a 48-page, hard-copy, full-color Participant Guide, for reinforcing the main ideas and to for providing easy access to the course concepts for many years to come.
+This 180-page e-text (pdf format) comes with a 48-page, hard-copy, full-color Participant Guide, for reinforcing the main ideas and to for providing easy access to the course concepts for many years to come.

 For more details about the text, including sample chapters and an independent review, click here.

 The cost for the God's Pleasure At Work Curriculum Pack, including the 180-page God's Pleasure At Work e-text with over 50 video clips, 48-page (hard-copy) Participant Guide and 53-page (hard-copy) of The Lost Purpose for Learning is $35.
 To order, call Ablaze Publishing, at 425-702-9741.

 "WRAP" stands for: "Worklife Restoration and Advancement Project"

-It is a 2-year commitment on the part of Christian schools to have the entire teaching staff trained in the fundamentals of biblical worldview contextualization and theology of work, with practical application in every subject at every grade level.
+It is a 2-year commitment on the part of Christian schools to have the entire teaching staff trained in the fundamentals of biblical worldview and theology of work, with classroom applications and curriculum mapping at every grade level.

 If students fail to see how academics fit into the bigger picture of a biblical worldview, including theology of work, they will tend to see the Bible as relevant to personal matters, or affairs of the church, but not relevant to business, law or civil service.
 Because of this, many will leave their faith at the workplace door as adults, and the world suffers for it.